How Do I Change My Order of Precedence Record?

 If the award is not listed in the court reports from the Reign during which you received the award, then the Abacus Herald will require additional documentation, which can be provided via either of these forms:

-If you've travelled and received awards in other Kingdoms
+I travelled and received awards in other Kingdoms

 We would like to include out-of-Kingdom information in your record as well!
 If the awards are visible online in that Kingdom's Order of Precedence please e-mail the Abacus Herald